toggledbits/DeusExMachina/README.md

 Of course, only one of either "0" or "1" should be specified.

+Note that When disabling Deus Ex Machina from a scene, versions 1.1 and 2.0 operate differently.
+Version 1.1 will simply stop cycling lights, leaving on any controlled lights it may have turned on.
+Version 2, however, will turn off all controlled lights _if it was in the cycling period (between sunset and lights out time) at the time it was disabled_.

 Version 2.0 also added the ability for a change of DeusExMachina's Enabled state to be used as trigger in scenes and other places where events can be watched (e.g. Program Logic plugins, etc.).
 This also works on UI7 only.

 #### Cycle Timing ####

-Version 2.0 has added hidden device variables to alter the default cycle timing.
+Version 2.0 has added device state variables to alter the default cycle timing.
+They can be changed by accessing them through the "Advanced" tab in the device user interface.
 The random delay between turning lights on or off is between 5 and 30 minutes by default.
 By setting `MinCycleTime` and `MaxCycleTime` (integer number of seconds, default 300 and 1800, respectively), the user can modify the default settings for on/off cycling.
 Similarly the `MinOffTime` and `MaxOffTime` variables (default 60 and 300 seconds, respectively) change the rate of the "lights out" mode (i.e. the transition to all lights out at the user-configured time).